Pomegranate: In Islam

 Chapter 55 of the Quran mentions the pomegranate as a "favour" among many to be offered to those fearful to the "Lord" in "two Gardens".

 Armenia

 The pomegranate is one of the main fruits in Armenian culture (alongside apricots and grapes).
-Its juice is used with Armenian food, heritage, or wine.
+Its juice is used with Armenian food and wine.
 The pomegranate is a symbol in Armenia, representing fertility, abundance, and marriage.
 It is also a semireligious icon.
 For example, the fruit played an integral role in a wedding custom widely practiced in ancient Armenia; a bride was given a pomegranate fruit, which she threw against a wall, breaking it into pieces.
-Scattered pomegranate seeds ensured the bride future children.
+Scattered pomegranate seeds ensured the bride's future children.

-Wild pomegranate can be found in Armenia, specifically in the Idjevan and Noyemberyan regions in the northeast, and in the Goris, Kapan, and Meghri regions in the southeast.
-They typically grow in foothill areas at elevations of 500-900m above sea level.
-Additionally, there are some settlements in the Ararat valley near Yerevan where wild pomegranates can be found.

 The Color of Pomegranates, a movie directed by Sergei Parajanov, is a biography of the Armenian ashug Sayat-Nova (King of Song) which attempts to reveal the poet's life visually and poetically rather than literally.

 Azerbaijan

-The pomegranate is considered one of the symbols of Azerbaijan.
-Annually in October, a cultural festival is held in Goychay, Azerbaijan known as the Goychay Pomegranate Festival.
-The festival features Azerbaijani fruit-cuisine mainly the pomegranates from Goychay, which is famous for its pomegranate growing industry.
-At the festival, a parade is held with traditional Azerbaijani dances and Azerbaijani music.
-Pomegranate was depicted on the official logo of the 2015 European Games held in Azerbaijan.
-Nar the Pomegranate was one of the two mascots of these games.
-Pomegranates were also featured on the jackets worn by Azerbaijani male athletes at the games' opening ceremony.
+Every fall the Goychay Pomegranate Festival is held in the city of Goychay.